 4. In any case, where the data exporter in a Member State is not able to implement supplementary measures necessary to ensure an essentially equivalent level of protection as provided in the EU, personal data cannot be lawfully transferred to a third country under these BCRs.
 In the same vein, where the data exporter is made aware of any changes in the relevant third country legislation that undermine the level of data protection required by EU law, the data exporter is required to suspend or end the transfer of personal data at stake to the concerned third countries.
-5. In accordance with the cooperation procedure as set out in the Working Document WP263 rev.011, the Processor BCRs application of Shopify International Limited was reviewed by the DPC, as the competent SA for the BCRs (BCR Lead) and by two Supervisory Authorities (SA) acting as co-reviewers.
+5. In accordance with the cooperation procedure as set out in the Working Document WP263 rev011, the Controller BCRs application of Shopify International Limited was reviewed by the DPC, as the competent supervisory authority for the BCRs (BCR Lead) and by two Supervisory Authorities (SA) acting as co-reviewers.
 The application was also reviewed by the concerned SAs to which the BCRs were communicated as part of the cooperation procedure.
-6. The review concluded that the Processor BCRs of Shopify comply with the requirements set out by Article 47(1) of the GDPR as well as the Working Document WP257 rev.012 and in particular that the aforementioned BCRs: - i) Are legally binding and contain a clear duty for each participating member of the group including their employees to respect the BCRs by entering in a Binding Corporate Rules Intra-Group Agreement and schedule 3 of the Binding Corporate Rules Processor Policy (BCRs)); - ii) Expressly confer enforceable third-party beneficiary rights to data subjects with regard to the processing of their personal data as part of the BCRs in Part IV; - iii) Fulfil the requirements laid down in Article 47(2) of the GDPR: - a) The structure and contact details of the group of undertakings and each of its members are described in the application form WP265 that was provided as part of the file review and in the BCRs Parts I and V including Appendix 1; - b) the data transfers or set of transfers, including the categories of personal data, the type of processing and its purposes, the type of data subjects affected and the identification of the third country or countries in question are specified in the BCRs Part I and V including Appendices 1 and 12; - c) the legally binding nature, both internally and externally, of the Processor BCRs is recognized in the BCRs Part I, Part II and Part IV;
+6. The review concluded that the Controller BCRs of Shopify International Limited comply with the requirements set out by Article 47(1) of the GDPR as well as the Recommendations 1/2022 and in particular that the aforementioned BCRs: - i) Are legally binding and contain a clear duty for each participating member of the Group including their employees to respect the BCRs by entering in a Binding Corporate Rules Intra-Group Agreement and schedule 3 of the Binding Corporate Rules Controller Policy (BCRs); - ii) Expressly confer enforceable third-party beneficiary rights to data subjects with regard to the processing of their personal data as part of the BCRs in Part IV; - iii) Fulfil the requirements laid down in Article 47(2) of the GDPR: - a) The structure and contact details of the group of undertakings and each of its members are described in the Application form of the Recommendations 1/2022 that was provided as part of the file review and in the BCRs Part I and V including Appendix 1;